sergiofontes/lean-bem/README.md

 # File structure
-Below are two examples of the **Lean BEM** file structure.
-They're formed by three layers of folders, ordered by importance.
+Below are two examples of a **Lean BEM** file structure.
+They're formed by three layers of folders, ordered by importance: `base`, `blocks` and `pages`.
 Also, inside this repository, you'll find a template for SCSS.

 ### Default
 A default file structure.
 Set global CSS variables (“CSS Custom Properties”) in the base blocks and re-use them throughout the other blocks (e.g., `colors` palette, `motion` transitions, and so on.)